TheRealBeef/Satisfactory-More-Lighting-Options/README.md

 Beef's More Lighting Options mod gives you additional control over lighting in the game.
 Currently its limited to increasing or decreasing brightness of signs, but more functionality will come soon.

+Adjust your desired emissiveness level for each emissiveness option for signs (Off, Level 1, 2, 3) in the mod options on the main menu.
+The default values are roughly double vanilla.

 <p align="center" width="100%">
 <img alt="Preview Image 1" src="./Preview1.jpg" width="50%" />
 </p>